MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/user-assistance.md

 - If the control is a field, begin with the verb *Specifies*.
 - If the control is an action, begin with a verb in the imperative form , such as *Calculate* or *View*.
 - Include the most valuable information that users need to perform the task(s) that the field or action supports.
-- Ensure relevance. </br>For example, for the Post action, do not write *Post the document.* Write, for example, *Update ledgers with the amounts and quantities on the document or journal lines.*.
+- Ensure relevance. </br>For example, for the **Post** action, do not write *Post the document*.
+Write, for example, *Update ledgers with the amounts and quantities on the document or journal lines*.
 - Describe complex options in tooltips for option fields. </br>Use a colon to call out the option name and its description.
 See example 3 below.
 - Try to not exceed 200 characters including spaces. </br>This makes the tooltip easier to scan so the user can get unblocked quickly.
 However, the UI will render longer tooltip text if you want to provide more detailed user assistance.
 - Do not make line breaks in the tooltip text. </br>The UI cannot render formatting or line breaks in tooltips.